221128-Java-Angular-AWS/CICD-Prototyping/README.md

 # CICD-Prototyping
 This is a repo for documentation and collaboration in establishing a prototype for future P3 CICD pipelines
+Account: EC2-User
+Password: none
+You need the private key file to access. ec2-3-133-147-18.us-east-2.compute.amazonaws.com

 ## Design: